conversa-ai/.github/profile/README.md

 ### Dialogue corpora

-We are creating a collection of dialogue corpora in Spanish and co-official languages that is called "Spanish Dialogue Pile".
-So far, we have worked on the following corpora:
+We are creating a collection of dialogue corpora in Spanish and co-official languages that is called "Spanish Dialogue Pile" soon to be released.

-1. ChatSubs which is the dialogue corpora in Spanish and co-official languages created from the subtitles of movies and TV series.
+So far, we released **ChatSubs** which is the dialogue corpora in Spanish and co-official languages created from the subtitles of movies and TV series (4 Gb).
 The corpora is available in [Zenodo](https://zenodo.org/record/8220853) and the code for the corpus creation is available in [our repository](https://github.com/conversa-ai/ChatSubs).
 The corpora is described in the following [paper](https://www.sciencedirect.com/science/article/pii/S2352340923006650):

 ```
 @article{KHARITONOVA2023109565,